walterhiggins/WMPJS/README.md

 ... creates a new Java object of type *org.bukkit.inventory.ShapedRecipe* (remember: we declared the bkShapedRecipe variable as short-hand for *org.bukkit.inventory.ShapedRecipe*), passing the *enderBow* object as a parameter.

 #### The crafting Grid
 The Crafting Grid in Minecraft is what appears on screen when you right-click on a crafting table.
 It's essential for creating tools and weapons in the game.
 The Grid is 3 x 3.
 It consists of 3 rows each of which have 3 slots.
 We need to be able to define - in code - what combination of ingredients will result in a new Ender Bow.
 Fortunately this is relatively easy.
-The in-game grid can be mapped to an Array of JavaScript strings which substitute each letter for a material.
+The in-game grid can be mapped to an Array of Javascript strings which substitute each letter for a material.
 The following diagram shows the crafting grid with letters superimposed on each cell.

 ![Crafting Grid with material codes](images/chapter-16/gridwithletters.png)